phantomstudios/css-components/README.md

 }
 ```

-You can generate a component from this files with the following command:
+You can generate a component from these files with the following command:

 ```bash
 # For CSS